Philosophy & Religion Program

 • Students who choose to place an emphasis in religion learn the ways power, culture, and social forces have shaped religious meanings.

-• Religion courses include introduction to: Jewish and Christian Scriptures; Religion, Race and Personality; Black Religion in America; Women in Religion, and many others.
-Courses integrate sociological method, critical social theory, and historical investigation into a comprehensive academic experience that is intellectually challenging and stimulating.
+• Religion courses include introduction to: Jewish and Christian Scriptures and many others.
+Courses integrate sociological method, social theory, and historical investigation into a comprehensive academic experience that is intellectually challenging and stimulating.

 • The Death of Socrates (French: La Mort de Socrate) is an oil on canvas painted by French painter Jacques-Louis David in 1787